prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 │                                         │
 │ Current: Rojo, R.                       │
 │                                         │
-│ New Instructor: [Dropdown: Santos, J.▼]│
+│ New Teacher: [Dropdown: Santos, J.▼]│
 │                                         │
-│  [Change Instructor] [Cancel]          │
+│  [Change Teacher] [Cancel]          │
 └─────────────────────────────────────────┘
 ```

 **Script automatically:**
 - Finds the active assignment
 - Archives old assignment (Status → "Archived")
-- Creates new assignment with new instructor
+- Creates new assignment with new teacher
 - Links to same template OR generates new one (configurable)
 - Updates Modified timestamp and preserves original creator